spintheweb/.github/profile/README.md

 ## Documentation & Governance
 - [**docs**](https://github.com/spintheweb/docs) – Governance, contribution guides, and community resources.

-All documentation is maintained with clarity and minimalism in mind, supporting both Italian and English audiences.
+All documentation is maintained with clarity and minimalism in mind.

 ---